Juniorbasck/Juniorbasck/README.md

 </div>
 <div align="center">
   <h4>
-    - 🔭 I'm Software Engineer and student of Information Systems in Federal University of São Paulo, currently i'm focused on developing my skills in programming, studying Pytho and clojure!!
+    - 🔭 I'm Software Engineer and student of Information Systems in Federal University of São Paulo, currently i'm focused on developing my skills in programming, studying Pytho and clojure!!!
   </h4>
 </div>